 Volunteerism & Community Involvement

 Volunteering is good for your health and helps us do our work more efficiently.
-Our Retired Seniors Volunteer Program (RSVP) serves as a volunteer center to connect adults 55 and older to positions.
+RSVP or Senior Corps RSVP serves as a volunteer center to connect adults 55 and older to positions.
 No matter what your age is, we have an opportunity for you to get involved and make a big difference.

 We explicitly create opportunities for our participants to volunteer.
 We host multiple advisory committees in which the participants of our initiatives guide decision-making.
 Even our Board of Trustees contains participant representatives.
 This is important to us as it helps us take into account important voices and creates leadership development opportunities that make a big difference.